Utah company sought oil from Gilsonite deposits in 1917.

 Although legal battles would continue, Ute Oil’s fate was sealed.
 Trade publications reported that the company undertook reorganization in 1923, but did not survive.
 The BLM would later note that “interest in oil shale production rebounded when oil prices peaked in the 1970s.”

-In the Energy Policy Act of 2005, the Congress declared U.S. oil shale and tar sands strategically important domestic energy resources that should be developed to reduce the nation’s growing dependence on oil from foreign sources.
+In the Energy Policy Act of 2005, Congress declared U.S. oil shale and tar sands strategically important domestic energy resources that should be developed to reduce dependence on imported oil.
 Five years later, Utah produced more than 8.1 trillion cubic feet of natural gas valued at more than $1.7 billion.

 _______________________